learn-co-curriculum/phase-1-destructuring-assignment/README.md

 const breed = doggie.breed; // Great Pyrenees
 ```

-This is pretty repetitive code, and it feels like there should be an easier way
+This is repetitive code.
+The algorithm at play is:

+1. Declare a variable with a name (e.g. `first` or `breed`)
+2. Use that variable's name to point to an attribute in the `Object` whose name
+   matches the name of the variable (e.g. `doggie.breed` or `doggie.first`)
+3. Assign the attribute's value to the created variable

-to do this.
-With `destructuring`, there is!
-JavaScript gives us the ability to
+JavaScript gives us the ability to perform this algorithm with _one_ simple
-assign multiple single variables at one time using a simple syntax.
+line of code.

 ```js